michal-bures/konkr_data/ai-chatter/default.md

 - I'll gladly fight this to the bitter end.
 - To the death then!
 - Good, I didn't REALLY want to surrender anyway!
+- Fine then.
+Bring it!
+- I'm gonna make you eat your own teeth!
+- Let's get on with it then.

 > surrender declined, much weaker, truce, not hostile
 - Hey, thanks for sparing me!
 You ARE sparing me, right?